 This A level course goes well with almost any combination of subjects.
-Courses such as English Literature, Law, Foreign Languages, History, Sociology, Film Studies or Media are some of those that would fit well with it.
+Courses such as English Literature, Law, Spanish/French/German, History, Sociology, Film Studies or Media will all go well with this English Language A level.

 Check out our Culture Vulture link to see what takes your interest.

 Click the link and have a go at our 10-week learning plan to get you off to the best start.